radwankakar/infrastructure/docs/user-research/research-plan-phase1.md

 We believe there are modificiations to technology and practice that can allow for self-service of the application deployments while maintaining ATO.

-This is also our pilot to see if we can defin practice and standards for tchnical teams working with OHS outside of the ECLKC infrastructure.
+This is also our pilot to see if we can define practice and standards for technical teams working with OHS outside of the ECLKC infrastructure.

 ## Goals